CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

    - MySQL LEFT OUTER JOIN (or sometimes called LEFT JOIN)
    - MySQL RIGHT OUTER JOIN (or sometimes called RIGHT JOIN)

 1. We need two tables for performing the actions in MySQL using Joins.
-Let us create one more table named **Qualification** and add the data to the table.
+Let us create one more table named **Qualification** and add the data to the table by running the following queries.

    ```
    CREATE TABLE Qualification